matosjoaops/TVVS-PROJ/assignment04/report/report.md

 ## Use cases
 - Create a task without a context or a project
-- Mark a task as done
+- Complete and delete a task
 - Search for task's text

 The first two use cases were chosen because they represent the main functionality of the application, which is to create a list of tasks that can be marked as done.
 The last one was chosen because it's useful for a user to be able to find previously written tasks.
 By testing these use cases, we make sure that they are working properly.